patorosso/algorithms-and-data-structures/src/notes/divide-and-conquer.md

 ### Quick sort

 Quick sort is another example of the divide-and-conquer strategy.
 The idea is to divide the array into two halves, partition the array around a pivot element, and then recursively sort the two halves.

-### Fibonacci numbers

-The Fibonacci numbers can be calculated using the divide-and-conquer strategy.
-The idea is to divide the problem into smaller subproblems, solve the subproblems, and then combine the solutions to solve the original problem.